Midlife Crisis: A Wake-Up Call or Bad Cliché?

 If everything has gone wrong and life feels like more than you can handle right now, don’t throw in the towel.
 Sometimes the strongest thing you can do isn’t taking action – it’s just sticking around.

 I walked to 7-Eleven twice in one hour, just for the coffee.
 A few years ago, that would have seemed like inefficient time management.
 Today, it was a precious, unhurried choice.
-Are you noticing your inner drive to rush starting to fade?
-Let’s explore what slowing down looks like.
+Are you noticing your need to rush starting to ease?

 My student of 20 years, my boss’s father, my former roommates – the list is growing.
 As I prepare to move back to the UK, I’m realizing there’s less future than there used to be.
 But seeing other people’s chapters close is a blunt reminder not to waste what’s left of mine.